larrycameron/Module-6_Project_6/Module-5-Project/CONTRIBUTING.md

 ## 📄 License

-By contributing, you agree that your contributions will be licensed under the same MIT License that covers the project.
+By contributing, you agree that your contributions will be subject to the same terms as the project (all rights reserved).

 ---